GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 or a subscriber/publisher framework which utilizes a message queue that is called a reactive event stream.
 You can filter, modify or combine event streams together.

-While events are processed it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
+While events are processed, it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
 Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones, so there may be places where it is considered harmful.
 In other areas it is considered harmful because of unnecessary bloat.